jakeaaron/MultiCurrencyFormatter/README.md

 ## Usage

-See the [sample project](/app/src/main/java/com/jacoballenwood/currency/MainActivity.kt) to see the `MultiCurrencyFormatter` in action.
-Feel free to run the app.
+Run the [sample project](/app/src/main/java/com/jacoballenwood/currency/MainActivity.kt) to see the `MultiCurrencyFormatter` in action.

 The `MultiCurrencyFormatter` requires a `LifecycleOwner` and an `EditText` to create a new instance.
 This is all that is required to start formatting currency text.